UCSD-CSS-001/ucsd-css-001.github.io/_sources/course/syllabus.md

 ### Strategy

 This course is structured to help you get there.
 The basic premise we start from is that programming is a skill, and to acquire a skill you need lots and lots of practice (see [expectations](expectations.md)).
 In lecture, we will introduce new basic elements, and will try them together as a class.
 In labs, we will work in groups to combine these elements into small programs with instructor help.
 In problem sets, you will apply these skills on your own to solve specific problems.
-As much as possible, we will use interesting Computational Social Science problems as motivating problems, but we are constrained first and foremost by finding problems appropriate for your skill level.
+As much as possible, we will use interesting Computational Social Science problems as motivating problems, but we are constrained first and foremost by finding problems appropriate for your developing Python skills.

 ## Course Information